kelezoli/DRinVET_handbook_V1/source/index.html.md

   **Tools to make your AR solutions**

 ​    A list with recent sofwares available (free and priced) short descriptions, and an estimate on the learning curve.

+### Ideas and good practices

+Here you find definitions and links for distance learning, we list here simple but clever solutions to gamify materials, entertain and teach students with help of Digital Reality on a relatively low cost.

+**Distance learning formats**

+These types of distance learning include:

+- Video conferencing
+  Video conferencing is a meeting where participants use video to connect over the internet.
+Using tools like Zoom, Blackboard  Collaborate, Adobe Connect, or other conferencing software, teachers and  students interact together no matter where they are located. *See examples [here]() and [here]()*
+- Hybrid distance education
+  This format combines synchronous and asynchronous methods.
+Students receive deadlines to complete assignments and exams.
+They maintain contact  with their instructor.
+Yet, they work at their own pace.
+As students  progress, they gain access to new modules. *A DRinVET own method is introduced [here]().* *Another remarkable example is [here]()*
+- Open schedule online courses
+  Such courses provide students total freedom.
+To complete coursework, students receive online textbooks, and other materials.
+Students are given a set of deadlines.
+It requires significant  self-discipline and motivation. *See an example [here]().*
+- Fixed-time online courses
+  The most common format for distance learning is "Fixed-time online courses".
+In this format, students log-in to the learning site at designated  times.
+They must complete pre-scheduled classroom activities at a specific pace.
+These activities often include chats and discussion forums.
+Fixed  time online courses encourage student interaction, but there’s little room for self-pacing.

 ## 2. Digital Reality in VET